 The next chapter, 2000-2001, was the one showcased in Sam Jones' documentary "I Am Trying to Break Your Heart."
 If you've ever wanted to understand what the band-record-label relationship is worth, or what it's like to create art naked in the middle of a hurricane, check it out.

 But while the story has a mostly-happy ending, the turmoil took a toll.
 Bennett was asked to leave.
 Glenn Kotche (Loose Fur) replaced original drummer Ken Coomer.
 Then everyone toured and toured.
 They recorded songs (still rock, still melodic, still experimental) for 2004's A Ghost is Born and then everyone took a breath.
 Tweedy did some of his breathing in rehab.
-As he recovered, the band retooled again (saying goodbye to Leroy Bach, welcoming Pat Sansone and Nels Cline), and the band toured and toured again.
+As he recovered, the band retooled again (saying goodbye to Leroy Bach, welcoming Pat Sansone and Nels Cline on guitars and Mikael Jorgensen on keys), and the band toured and toured again.

 At this point Wilco had become the Wilco it would be, indefinitely.
 And songs from A Ghost is Born still pepper the changeable, exciting, truly fun live concert experiences they put on with "Spiders (Kidsmoke)," "Muzzle of Bees," "Hummingbird," "Handshake Drugs," "I'm a Wheel," and "Theologians" often landing on set lists.
 The album won a Grammy—actually, two.